Jeffrey Epstein: Investigations

+President Trump and Attorney General Pam Bondi briefly mentioning Epstein during a cabinet meeting on July 8, 2025.

-Epstein's attorneys asked Judge Berman to probe their client's death, alleging they could provide evidence that the incident resulting in his death was "far more consistent with assault" than suicide.
-One week after having signed his final will, it had been reported that at least one camera in the hallway outside Epstein's cell had footage that was unusable, although other usable footage was recorded in the area.
-Two cameras that malfunctioned in front of Epstein's cell were sent to an FBI crime lab for examination.
-Federal prosecutors subpoenaed up to 20 correctional officers concerning the cause of Epstein's death.
+Epstein's attorneys asked district judge Richard M. Berman, to probe the death, alleging they could provide evidence the incident resulting in his death was "far more consistent with assault" than suicide.
+At least one camera in the hallway outside Epstein's cell had footage that was unusable, though other usable footage was recorded in the area.
+Two cameras that malfunctioned in front of Epstein's cell were sent to an FBI lab for examination.
+Federal prosecutors subpoenaed 20 correctional officers concerning the cause of Epstein's death.